A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Reflection matrix

 $\mathbf{K}(f)$ can now be projected both in emission and reception to the focused basis via the \arn{following matrix product at each depth~$z$}~\citep{erebus,Lambert2020}:

 where the symbols $*$, $\dagger$ and $\times$ stands for phase conjugate, transpose conjugate and matrix product, respectively.
-Equation (\ref{projRrr}) simulates focused beamforming in post-processing in both emission and reception. \arn{Each coefficient of the focused reflection matrix $\mathbf{R}(z,f)$ involves pairs of virtual geophones,} $\rin=(\xin,\yin)$ and $\rout=(\xout,\yout)$, which are located at the same depth $z$ (Fig.\ \ref{fig1}b).
+Equation (\ref{projRrr}) simulates focused beamforming in post-processing in both emission and reception. \alex{The choice of causal Green's function in the propagation matrix $\mathbf{G}_0$ (Eq.~\ref{Gfreespace}) implies that beamformed echoes are associated with down-going waves at the input and up-going waves at the output (see Fig.~\ref{fig1}b).} \arn{Each coefficient of the focused reflection matrix $\mathbf{R}(z,f)$ involves pairs of virtual geophones,} $\rin=(\xin,\yin)$ and $\rout=(\xout,\yout)$, which are located at the same depth $z$ (Fig.\ \ref{fig1}b).
 For broadband signals, ballistic \arn{time-gating} can be performed to select only the echoes arriving at the ballistic time $t_B$ in the focused basis~\citep{Lambert2020}: \arn{$t_B={(\left\|\mathbf{r}_\textrm{in}-\mathbf{u}_\textrm{in}\right\|+\left\|\mathbf{r}_\textrm{out}-\mathbf{u}_\textrm{out}\right\|)/c_0}$.
-Under a matrix formalism, this time-gating can be performed by means of a coherent sum of $\R(f)$ over the frequency bandwidth $\Delta f$.
+Under a matrix formalism, this time-gating can be performed by means of a coherent sum of $\R(f)$ over the frequency bandwidth \alex{$\Delta f=10$ Hz}.
 It yields the broadband} focused reflection matrix

-where \arn{$f_{\pm}=f_0 \pm \Delta f/2$} and $f_0$ is the central frequency.
+where \arn{$f_{\pm}=f_0 \pm \Delta f/2$} and \alex{$f_0=15$ Hz} is the central frequency.
 Each element of $\R(z)$ contains the \arn{complex amplitude} of the wave that would be detected by a virtual detector located at $\rout=(\xout,\yout)$ just after a virtual emitter at $\rin=(\xin,\yin)$ emits a brief pulse of length \arn{$\delta t= \Delta f^{-1}$} at the central frequency $f_0$.
 Importantly, the broadband focused reflection matrix synthesizes the responses between virtual geophones which have a greatly reduced axial dimension \arn{$\delta z=c \delta t$ compared to their stretching $\delta z_0=2 \lambda/\sin^2 \theta$ in the monochromatic regime~\citep{born}. $\theta=\arctan (\mathcal{D} /2z)$ is the maximum angle under which the geophone array is seen from the common mid-point and \arn{$\mathcal{D} \sim 700$ m}, the characteristic size of the geophone array.
-As a consequence, considering a broadband reflection matrix $\R (z)$} will significantly improve the accuracy and \arn{axial} resolution of the subsequent analysis.
+As a consequence, considering a broadband reflection matrix $\R (z)$} will significantly improve the \alex{vertical} resolution of the subsequent analysis.
 For the sake of a lighter notation, we will omit, in the following, the dependence in $z$ but keep in mind that the focused reflection matrix differs at each depth.